danielpenno/danielpenno/README.md

 > 🖖🏾 I am Daniel, I am 26 years old, attending technologist degree in DevOps (2021-2023) at UNOPAR, and have a Technical Course in IT (2009-2012), at Instituto Federal de Educação, Ciência e Tecnologia do Tocantins.
 >
 > 🆙 Professional with huge experience supporting servers (7 years about).
 Experience with Linux and Windows systems environments.
 Have worked with networks and firewalls with on premise environments.
 Knowledge of DevOps Culture and tools requested in the market.
-Currently studying: Java, Python, Node.js, PHP.
+Currently studying: Java, Python, JavaScript, Node.js, PHP.
 >
 > 💻Knowledge:
 > >
 > > SO: *Linux, Windows, MacOS*
 > >
-> > Dev: *Shell Scripting, PowerShell, Java, PHP, C*
+> > Dev: *Shell Scripting, PowerShell, Java, Python, C, PHP*
 > >
 > > Cloud: *AWS, Azure, GCP*
 > >